stwalsh4118/clio/docs/api-specs/cursor/cursor-api.md

 - Open database in read-only mode to avoid locking issues
 - User must configure the Cursor log path in config - no automatic detection
 - File watcher detects changes but does not track state - state tracking happens in parser/updater tasks
+- Parser focuses on extraction only - session tracking and markdown export are separate tasks